echeran/smile-of-murugan/webbook/chapter19.md

 traditional thought in Tamilnad leans more towards a personal philosophy than to psychology, we have in the Tamil short story little of character probing or analysis of a situation".

 The first to have written short stories in Tamil literature was
 V. V. S. Aiyar.
 Some of them were his inventions; some others just adaptations; the result was the first notable collection of modern short stories in Tamil called *Maṅkaiyarkkaraciyiṉ kātal,* called thus after its title story which is based on some events in Tamilnad of Kulōttuṅka Chōla III.
 It is a lovely romance.
-Another story of 1 Though probably some of Akilan's writings ooze a greater amount of sentiment and engender a heavier stream of words.

-his is even based on modern life *(Kamalavijayam*).
+Another story of his is even based on modern life *(Kamalavijayam*).
 V. V. S. Aiyar died in 1925 and with his and S. Bharati's attempts, the Tamil short story writing made quite a good start.